 With the creation of the competence centre, the demands from the business community and Parliament for greater centralisation of activities in the area of cyber security are being met.
 The implementation plan adopted by the Federal Council defines the responsibilities within the Federal Administration and describes the tasks of the parties involved.
 In this context, the implementation plan refers not only to the players in the Federal Administration, but also to the cantons, the business community and universities.
 Measures at federal level include, as a matter of priority, the development of further minimum standards in IT security, the examination of a reporting obligation for cyber incidents, the creation of an interdepartmental cyber security competence pool and the establishment of a contact point for private individuals, the authorities, the business community and universities.

 To ensure that the new task areas can be competently covered, a total of 24 new jobs will be created in the offices responsible for cyber security from 2020.
-The Reporting and Analysis Centre for Information Assurance (MELANI) will become part of the cyber security competence centre and will receive not only human but also financial resources to provide more information on cyber risks to all companies (especially SMEs) and the general public, to warn them specifically about attacks and to support them in the event of incidents.
+With effect from 1 July 2020, the Reporting and Analysis Centre for Information Assurance (MELANI) will be part of the National Cybersecurity Centre (NCSC) and will receive not only human but also financial resources to provide more information on cyber-risks to all companies (especially SMEs) and the general public, to warn them specifically about attacks and to support them in the event of incidents.